-Upgrade the host management software to DS4000 Storage Manager version 9.19, or later, in the host servers and in the management station.
+Upgrade the host management software to DS4000 Storage Manager version 9.15, or later, in the host servers and in the management station.

-You can find the latest DS4000 controller firmware and NVSRAM, EXP100 expansion enclosure ESM firmware, and Storage Manager software packages at the IBM DS4000 System Storage Support Web site:
+You can find the latest DS4000 controller firmware and NVSRAM, EXP100 expansion enclosure ESM firmware, and Storage Manager software packages at the IBM DS4000 TotalStorage Support Web site:

-The software and firmware are also included on the DS4000 Storage Manager version 9 CD that is shipped with the EXP100.
+The software and firmware are also included on the DS4000 Storage Manager version 9.15 Support for Microsoft Windows 2000, Windows Server 2003 CD that is shipped with the EXP100.
 However, always check the Web site to be certain that you have the latest versions.